Mary Oliver Jones

-Mary Oliver Jones (14 February 1858 – 1893) was an English novelist from Liverpool who wrote in Welsh.
+Mary Oliver Jones (14 February 1858 – 1893) was an English-born novelist of Welsh ancestry from Liverpool, who wrote in Welsh.
 Several of her novels were serialised in contemporary magazines and newspapers, including one that is among the earliest detective novels in Welsh.

 Personal life

 She was born on 14 February 1858 in Liverpool, the daughter of a Methodist minister, and lived there all her life.
 She was involved in Liverpool's Welsh community.
 Her first language was Welsh and she gained recognition as a novelist for her writing in this language.
 Her theme was mainly historical novels.